PBendiek/PBendiek.github.io/about.markdown

 Hi, I am Paula!
 I am a Data Scienist and work in the energy sector, using data to decarbonise buildings.
 I also live in a housing cooperative - would recommend, they are great!

 I have an MSc in Energy Systems and Data Analytics and BEng in Energy and Environmental Engineering.
+I worked at places like [Octopus Energy](https://octopus.energy/) and the [Energy Systems Catapult](https://es.catapult.org.uk/).
+Now, I am at [Building Atlas](https://www.buildingatlas.io/), helping to scale up retrofits for commertial buildings.

 <img src="/images/me.jpg" width="600" height="650">